Managed by the Buchanan County Conservation Board

-Fontana Park located a mile south of Hazleton, off Highway 150, is the county’s most popular camping destination.
+Fontana Park, located a mile south of Hazleton, off Highway 150, is the county’s most popular camping destination.
 The campground has its own shower house with flush toilets, and a dump station.
 There is a lot to do while camping at Fontana Park.
 Fishing is popular both above the dam and in the creek that winds along the campground below the dam.
 The nature center is open on weekend afternoons, and campers can walk to the live animal display, which is open throughout the day.
 Also in walking distance from the campground are nature trails, shelter houses, and a playground.
 During most weekends, campground hosts are stationed in the campground.
 The campground at Fontana Park fills quickly, especially once school is out in late May.
-Some sites are available for reservations.
+Seven reservable sites are available along the east side of the campground, nestled among the pine trees.
 Sustainable Living Cabins offer overnight comfort with solar electricity and energy efficiency.
 Cabins have a private drive.
 Each cabin has two private bedrooms, living/dining room, bathroom with shower, and outside porch.
-Call 319-636-2617 to reserve a cabin or campsite.
+Click on the links at the top of this page to reserve a cabin or campsite.

 Jakway Park, south of Aurora, has a modern shower house and dump station.
-The concrete facility also serves as a storm shelter.
+The facility is concrete and also serves as a storm shelter.
 Jakway is a picturesque, shaded campground featuring stately oak trees.
 The campground is nestled in the vast Jakway Forest, and campers can walk the self-guided and forest trails.
 Buffalo Creek winds through the forest.
 Campers can try fishing in the creek, or in the old quarry pond.
-Also at Jakway, campers can walk to the playground, use the shelter house, and view the historic Richardson-Jakway House and grounds.
+Also at Jakway, campers can play disc golf on a great nine-hole course, walk to the playground, use the shelter house, and view the historic Richardson-Jakway House and grounds.
 A wildlife observation blind is located in the woodland.
 Buffalo Creek Golf Course is a 10 minute drive from the campground.

 Camping Fees at Jakway Park: $18/night with electricity $12/night without electricity